 CakePHP’s src folder is where you will do most of your application development.
 Let’s look a little closer at the folders inside src.

-You can add them when you need them.
+You can add it when you need it.